 Costs vary widely from location to location, too.
 Professional vacation rental cleaning services can charge as much as $350/clean in some locations, whereas a cleaning service working a mere 50 miles away might have a hard time charging $100.
-It depends on demand, the quality of clean required by the property’s guests, and the cost of living in a given area.
+It depends on demand, the quality of cleaning required by the property’s guests, and the cost of living in a given area.

 Further complicating the problem: vacation rental cleaning takes more time than cleaning a residential home.
 Cleaning services are often asked to launder linens, create beautiful staging, and restock amenities for short-term rentals.
-This extras add time and discretion to the services being purchased.
+These extras add time and discretion to the services being purchased.

 All these factors make it nearly impossible for a new cleaning service or property manager to easily determine the going rate for vacation rental cleaning services.
 We put together this guide to help you figure out the going rate in your area – no matter where you are in the world.

 At First Glance

 One of the reasons these numbers are so difficult to determine is that the most commonly cited place to check fees for vacation rental cleaning is on listing sites like VRBO and Airbnb.
 These numbers consistently show a range too wide to be useful.